Please see below for frequently asked questions relating to ANZSOG’s Executive Master of Public Administration.

 The EMPA is a two-year postgraduate qualification undertaken by high performing public sector managers looking to increase their knowledge base, leadership and governing skills.

-University elective contact time is dictated by the student’s chosen university.
-Between formal, scheduled learning sessions, students also have coursework to complete.
-Students undertake an applied research work-based project subject throughout the second year of the program, which includes three progress review sessions throughout the year.
+University elective contact time is dictated by your chosen university.
+Between formal, scheduled learning sessions, you will also have coursework to complete.
+As a student, you will undertake an applied research work-based project subject throughout the second year of the program, which includes three progress review sessions throughout the year.